The Tools of Choice for Hobbyists and Professionals

 International Customer:

+Once again, thank you for the excellent service.
 Due to your company's excellent service I will have to tell all here of your wonderful product.
-Also I will have to write to the mag.
-Garden Railway and tell them how good you people are in excellent product and service.
-Thanks, G Douglas McCurdy, Australia
+Also, I will have to write to the magazine Garden Railway and tell them how good you people are in excellent product and service.
+Thanks,

 ASCE (American Society of Civil Engineers):

 The ACSE Concrete Canoe Team from the Rochester Institute of Technology would like to thank you for your contribution in making the concrete canoe possible this year.
 Because of your generous support, we will be able to participate in the regional competition held at the University of Buffalo in April.
-Sincerely, Professor Maureen S Valintine, Faculty Advisor.

 Village Display Artist:

 I am enjoying using all your tools.
 I was also impressed by the response you gave me when my knife failed.
 The replacement Pro Knife is a solid improvement also!
-I am makiing
+I am makiing a Christmas village covering two 5 foot tables so your tools have not only made this project faster and more professional looking they are addicting to use!
+Thank you!

 Village Display Artist:

 You won't believe this, but we purchased this last year and my husband has stored it away in a very safe place.
 We can't find it and need to cut foam for our Christmas village ASAP!
 I became addicted to foam cutting last year and has so much fun!
-I was up some nights until 2 0r 3 am.
+I was up some nights until 2 or 3 am.
 Can't wait to play with it again and can't believe we have lost our set!

 Laura Flinders, Fontana CA